Near Fountain Inn in Greenville County, South Carolina — The American South (South Atlantic)

 1. Tullyton.
 The house and ruins at Tullyton are significant as surviving examples of early nineteenth-century brick construction in rural upcountry South Carolina.
 (Submitted on September 4, 2008, by Brian Scott of Anderson, South Carolina.)

 2. South Carolina Plantations: Tullyton.
-Located on Fairview Road, three miles south of Fairview Church Road, named for Tully F. Sullivan, an early owner.
-(Submitted on October 19, 2010, by Brian Scott of Anderson, South Carolina.)
+Located on Fairview Road, (Submitted on October 19, 2010, by Brian Scott of Anderson, South Carolina.)

 1. Tullyton - National Register Nomination Form